 The National Jazz Archive collection is housed in BCU’s Arts, Design and Media Archives at Parkside Building.

-This collection is available to all by appointment with the Keeper of the Archives, Dr Pedro Cravinho, who can be contacted by contacted by email.
+This collection is available to all by appointment with the Keeper of the Archives, Dr Pedro Cravinho, who can be contacted by email.

 BCU promotes sustainable travel.
 Details of how you can travel to the university can be found on it's website.